TP Legal’s Second Supreme Court Appearance

 Shortly after our first Supreme Court case, our team was involved in yet another important Supreme Court decision.
 As the majority of law firms don’t get an opportunity to go to the Supreme Court, this was almost unprecedented and shows how serious we take the rights of children.

-In AA v DHHS & Ors VSC 400, we acted for the father in the proceedings.
+In AA v DFFH & Ors VSC 400, we acted for the father in the proceedings.
 The children involved were 3 and 5 years old when they were initially placed in the care of their maternal grandparents.
-On 15 November 2019 the children were placed in Care by Secretary Orders (CBSOs), remaining in the care of their grandparents with guardianship rights placed upon DHHS.
+On 15 November 2019 the children were placed in Care by Secretary Orders (CBSOs), remaining in the care of their grandparents with guardianship rights placed upon DFFH.

 DFFH Makes Its Own Internal Decision